Skip to main content

 Archibald Chappelow: Artist and Advocate for Architectural Heritage

-First to arrive on the street, some time between 1910 and 1920, were George Browne & Kate Chappelow with their children Archibald, Winifred and Eric.
-George was a builder and decorator owned the firm, Geo.
-Chappelow and Son. on Charles Street, Berkeley Square.
+The first Chappelows arrived some time between 1910 and 1920: George Browne and Kate Chappelow, with their children Archibald, Winifred and Eric.
+George was a builder and decorator who owned the firm Geo.
+Chappelow and Son, on Charles Street, Berkeley Square.[1]

 Architectural sketch of ornate interior doorway with columns and decorative ceiling, designed by A.C.
 Chappelow, Berkeley Square.